Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

+Our main results are shown in Fig. ~\ref{phase}.
+From the Hall measurements, we are able to identify regions in $(T,H)$ phase space with different signs of \rh\ (Fig.~\ref{phase}a,b) and, in particular, we find $R_\mathrm{H}\approx 0$ over a wide range of $T$ and $H$ in both materials.
+Further insight is obtained by comparing the Hall results with the phase diagram obtained by other transport techniques, as shown in Fig.~\ref{phase}c,d.
+The measurements of the in-plane magnetoresistance $\rho_{xx}(H)$ at different $T$ were used to determine\cite{ZShi2019-Hc2,ZShi-PDW} $T_\mathrm{c}(H)$, the melting temperature of the vortex solid in which $\rho_{xx}=0$.
+Although the quantum melting fields of the vortex solid are relatively low ($\sim 5.5$~T and $\sim 4$~T, respectively, for \lesco\ and \lnsco), the regime of strong 2D SC phase fluctuations (vortex liquid) extends up to much higher fields\cite{ZShi2019-Hc2,ZShi-PDW} $H_{\mathrm{peak}}(T)\sim H_{\mathrm{c}2}(T)$, where $H_{\mathrm{peak}}(T)$ is the position of the peak in $\rho_{xx}(H)$.
+For $T\rightarrow 0$, $H_{\mathrm{c}2}\sim 20$~T for \lesco\ and $H_{\mathrm{c}2}\sim 25$~T for \lnsco.

-At relatively high $T>T_{0}>T_{c}^{0}$ in the pseudogap regime, the positive \rh is independent of $H$ (Figs.~\ref{Hall-H}A and \ref{Hall-H}C), as observed in conventional metals, although the in-plane transport is already weakly insulatinglike, i.e. $d\rho_{xx}/dT<0$ (Figs.~\ref{R-RH}A and \ref{R-RH}C, also Fig.~S3).
-Upon cooling, \rh decreases to zero at $T=T_0(H)$, and then becomes negative in the regime of lower fields.
-The field dependence remains weak at all $T$, similar to the observations\cite{Stegen2013} in striped La$_{1.905}$Ba$_{0.095}$CuO$_4$.
-The most striking, novel finding is that, at the highest fields ($H>H_{peak}$), \rh \textit{remains zero} for $T<T_0$, down to the lowest measured $T$ (Figs.~\ref{Hall-H}B and \ref{Hall-H}D).
-In other words, for a fixed $T<T_0(H)$, $R_\mathrm{H}<0$ at low $H$, but it becomes zero and remains zero with increasing field.
+Figure~\ref{Hall-H} shows the field dependence of $R_\mathrm{H}=\rho_{yx}(H)/H$ for various $T$ in both materials (see Supplementary Figs.~1 and 2 for the $\rho_{yx}(H)$ data at different $T$).
+At relatively high $T>T_{0}>T_{\mathrm{c}}^{0}$ in the pseudogap regime, the positive \rh\ is independent of $H$ (Fig.~\ref{Hall-H}a,c), as observed in conventional metals, although the in-plane transport is already insulatinglike, i.e. $d\rho_{xx}/dT<0$ (Fig.~\ref{R-RH}a,c, also Supplementary Fig.~5).
+Upon cooling, \rh\ decreases to zero at $T=T_0(H)$, and then becomes negative in the regime of lower fields.
+The field dependence remains weak at all $T$, similar to the observations\cite{Stegen2013} in striped La$_{1.905}$Ba$_{0.095}$CuO$_4$, but in contrast to the strong $H$-dependence of \rh\ in YBa$_2$Cu$_3$O$_{6+x}$ and YBa$_2$Cu$_4$O$_{8}$ (YBCO materials; ref.~\cite{LeBoeuf2007}), i.e. in the absence of spin order, or in La$_{2-x}$Sr$_x$CuO$_4$ (ref.~\cite{Balakirev2009}), where the charge order is at best very weak.
+The most striking finding is that, at the highest fields ($H>H_{\mathrm{peak}}\sim H_{\mathrm{c2}}$), \rh\ remains immeasurably small for $T<T_0$, down to the lowest measured $T$ (Fig.~\ref{Hall-H}b,d).
+In other words, for a fixed $T<T_0(H)$, $R_\mathrm{H}<0$ at low $H$, but it becomes zero and remains zero (see Methods) with increasing field.